kerchner/2025-03-17-rutgers/index.md

 <h2 id="setup">Setup</h2>

 <p>
-  To participate in a
-  {% if site.carpentry == "swc" %}
-  Software Carpentry
-  {% elsif site.carpentry == "dc" %}
-  Data Carpentry
-  {% elsif site.carpentry == "lc" %}
-  Library Carpentry
-  {% endif %}
-  workshop,
-  you will need access to software as described below.
-  In addition, you will need an up-to-date web browser.
+To participate in the workshop, you will need a laptop with an up-to-date web browser.
+In addition, Windows users may need to install additional software (see instructions below).
 </p>
 <p>
-  We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
+  A list of common issues that occur during installation can be found on the Carpentries
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>

-{% comment %}
-For online workshops, the section below provides:
-- installation instructions for the Zoom client
-- recommendations for setting up Learners' workspace so they can follow along the instructions and the videoconferencing

-If you do not use Zoom for your online workshop, edit the file `_includes/install_instructions/videoconferencing.html` to include the relevant installation instructions.
-{% endcomment %}
-{% if online != "false" %}
-{% include install_instructions/videoconferencing.html %}
-{% endif %}

-{% comment %}
-These are the installation instructions for the tools used during the workshop.
-{% endcomment %}

-{% if site.carpentry == "swc" %}
-{% include swc/setup.html %}
-{% elsif site.carpentry == "dc" %}
-{% include dc/setup.html %}
-{% elsif site.carpentry == "lc" %}
-{% include lc/setup.html %}
+{% include install_instructions/shell-brief.html %}
-{% elsif site.carpentry == "incubator" %}
-Please check the "Setup" page of
-<a href="{{site.incubator_lesson_site}}">the lesson homepage</a> for instructions to follow
-to obtain the software and data you will need to follow the lesson.
-{% endif %}